There’s An Alternative To Scrapping Aerospace Parts

 You’re not only at the mercy of the OEM, you’ll have to wait for their turnaround process to be fulfilled.
 While one supplier may be timely, another may not.
 And it’s not uncommon for many OEM customers to go months without an update – or even talk to a live person!

 This is perhaps the best reason to get a DER repair.
-The lead time with an ACP DER Repair is exponentially shorter than the alternative.
+The lead time with a DER Repair is exponentially shorter than the alternative.
 Need to know the status of a part?
 You can call one number and have all the pertinent information you need the same day.

 2. Your Bottom Line